billthecatt/UltimateDockerSandstormProject/readme.md

 docker pull andrewmhub/insurgency-sandstorm
 ```

-The launch script for this docker is as follows, taken verbatim from the project:
+The (initial) launch script for this docker is as follows, taken verbatim from the project:

 ```
 docker run -d --restart always --env-file /home/user/coop-modmap/modmap.env \